unixpickle/net-dump/README.md

 Some Linux processes (e.g. Network Manager) will keep messing with your wireless card's settings.
 If you have problems, I recommend installing `airmon-ng`.

+The optional hop_interval argument specifies how frequently net-dump should switch channels.
+This is an integer representing a number of seconds.
+By default, the hop interval is set to 5 seconds, meaning that net-dump switches channels every five seconds.

 The channel arguments are numerical WLAN channel numbers.
 You need to specify at least one channel to sniff on.
 For 2.4GHz, you will probably use numbers between 1 and 11.
 For 5GHz, the channel numbers are more spread out.

 On some Linux distributions, the `iw` command is the only way to set the channel of a wireless interface, and `iwconfig` does not work.
 On these distributions, you may set the envirovnment variable `USE_IW` to `1` to instruct net-dump to use the `iw` command for channel hopping.